FlaviusPintican/laravel-test/readme.md

 user has an unique email and autoincremented id post has a body text because body should contain large text comment has a body text because body should contain large text

-As a php developer I decided to have a clean code and implement oop principle on this project I know can be a better version in the future.
-Now this version is a poc

-I would be very exciting if I have the posibility to have the tehnical interview to discuss on details